GS4 AMP Double Count Courses

 - Change the grading option for a course(s) to “Audit” after the regular add/drop period ends for the appropriate semester.

-- To withdraw from ALL of your courses, log onto RAMweb, from the menu choose Registration then University Withdrawal.
-Choosing to submit a University Withdrawal indicates your decision to withdraw from ALL of your courses for the current semester.
+- To withdraw from ALL of your courses, log onto RAMweb, from the menu choose Registration, then Semester Withdrawal.
+Choosing to submit a Semester Withdrawal indicates your decision to withdraw from ALL of your courses for the current semester.
 This means you are withdrawing from the University and must reapply to your program.
+A retroactive (previous semester) Semester withdrawal must be done with the Collaborative for Student Achievement, not through the Graduate School

-- Additional required documents, if appropriate, are listed on the Registration Appeal form.
+- Additional required documents, if applicable, are listed on the Registration Appeal form.

 - There is no refund of charges associated with the course in the case of a withdrawal for an on-campus course.
-For charges associated with withdrawing from a Continuing Education online course, please go to CSU Online.
+For charges associated with withdrawing from a Continuing Education online course, please visit CSU Online.

 Registration Appeal Form